Financial Capability is the measure of a construction company’s financial abilities to carry out future construction projects.

 Factor number 2, Net assets value or net worth.

-The CIBD will also look at your financial statements to determine, your company’s net worth by taking into consideration, your total financial assets less total financial assets and determine the grading you qualify for based on their sliding scale table as reflected under table C(ii) on their application form.
+The CIBD will also look at your financial statements to determine, your company’s net worth by taking into consideration, your total financial assets less total financial liabilities and determine the grading you qualify for based on the sliding scale table as reflected under table C(ii) on the application form.

 Once again, the CIDB accountants will be on a look out for companies that try to over inflate their net asset’s value by looking at the supporting documents for items such as cash & cash equivalents as reflected on the bank statements at specific balance sheet dates.

 They will also be on the look out for fictitious financial statement asset line items such as revaluation reserves & surpluses that exist without independent valuation certificates.

 The CIDB will also thoroughly investigate the designation as well as the standing of the accounting officer, who signs off the annual financial statements.
 Any accountant who signs off your annual financial statements must be in good standing with a properly recognized accounting body within South Africa.

 Secondly, they must also have the authority to sign off your annual financial statements based on your company’s public interest score.
 Different accountants have different authorities to sign off financial statements based on the construction company’s public interest score.

 Revenue on the financial statements must be reported in compliance to IFRS 15 .
 Non disclosure of contracts completed in violation of IFRS15 might lead to a disqualification of your financial statements.